-SIR reported SSSG(1) of 2.3% and 3.6% for the 12-week and 24-week periods ended February 11, 2018.
+SIR reported SSSG(1) of 3.1% and 3.5% for the 12-week and 36-week periods ended May 6, 2018, respectively.

-Jack Astor's, SIR's flagship Concept Restaurant brand, which contributed approximately 72% of Q2 2018 Pooled Revenue, generated SSSG(1) of 3.2% and 4.3% for Q2 2018 and YTD 2018, respectively.
+Jack Astor's, SIR's flagship Concept Restaurant brand, which contributed approximately 71% of Q3 2018 Pooled Revenue, generated SSSG(1) of 4.3% for both Q3 2018 and YTD 2018.
 SSSG(1) continues to be favourably impacted by improved sales performance at certain locations that were renovated within the last two fiscal years, including increases in beverage sales at these locations.
 This is partially due to enhanced beverage programs implemented with the renovation program, including the rollout of a new craft beer program during Q1 2018.
-SIR completed renovations at two Jack Astor's locations in Q2 2018 (in London, Ontario and at the 10 Dundas East entertainment complex in downtown Toronto) which resulted in the closure of those restaurants for a combined total of 21 days during the quarter, compared to the closure of two Jack Astor's locations for renovations in Q2 2017 for a combined total of 17 days.
-In addition to the aforementioned factors that impacted SSSG(1) in Q2 2018, YTD 2018 SSSG(1) was impacted by the closure of two Jack Astor's locations for renovations (Dartmouth, Nova Scotia and London, Ontario), for a combined total of 15 days, compared to four Jack Astor's renovation completed in YTD 2017 that resulted in the closure of these restaurants for a combined total of 20 days.
+During Q3 2018, SIR launched take-out and delivery services with SkipTheDishes, Canada's leading food delivery company, at a small number of Jack Astor's locations.
+SSSG(1) has been positively impacted by these new sales and, based on the success of the limited SkipTheDishes rollout, additional Jack Astor's locations launched take-out and delivery services with SkipTheDishes subsequent to Q3 2018.
+SIR completed partial renovations at one Jack Astor's location in Q3 2018 (Kingston, Ontario) which resulted in the closure of this restaurant for eight days during the quarter.
+In Q3 2017, SIR renovated two Jack Astor's locations.
+In addition to the aforementioned factors that impacted SSS(1) in Q3 2018, YTD 2018 SSSG(1) was impacted by the closure of four Jack Astor's locations (Dartmouth, Nova Scotia, two locations in London, Ontario, and the location at 10 Dundas St. East in downtown Toronto), for a combined total of 36 days, compared to six Jack Astor's renovations completed in YTD 2017 that resulted in the closure of these restaurants for a combined total of 36 days, compared to six Jack Astor's renovations completed in YTD 2017

-Canyon Creek had a $SSS^{(1)}$ percentage decline of 1.1% for Q2 2018 and generated $SSSG^{(1)}$ of 0.3% for YTD 2018.
-The sales from the Canyon Creek location in Etobicoke, which was permanently closed in Q1 2018, have been excluded from the calculation of $SSSG^{(1)}$ for Q2 2018 and YTD 2018.
+Canyon Creek had SSSG(1) of 1.2% and 0.6% for Q3 2018 and YTD 2018, respectively.
+The sales from the Canyon Creek location in Etobicoke, which was permanently closed in Q1 2018, have been excluded from the calculation of SSSG(1) for Q3 2018 and YTD 2018.
 A new Scaddabush restaurant was opened at this location on November 28, 2017.

-Scaddabush SSSG(1) performance for Q2 2018 includes four Scaddabush locations (Richmond Hill, Mississauga, Scarborough, Ontario and Yonge and Gerrard in downtown Toronto).
-Scaddabush generated SSSG(1) of 6.3% and 9.4% for Q2 2018 and YTD 2018, respectively, reflecting the continued strong performance of the Scaddabush brand.
-During the quarter, a new Scaddabush restaurant was opened in Etobicoke, Ontario near the Sherway Gardens shopping centre.
-The new Scaddabush restaurants on Front Street in downtown Toronto and in Oakville, Vaughan, and Etobicoke, Ontario are excluded from the calculation of Q2 2018 and YTD 2018 SSSG(1) as they were not in operation for the entire comparable periods a year ago.
+Scaddabush SSSG(1) performance for Q3 2018 includes four Scaddabush locations (Richmond Hill, Mississauga, Scarborough, Ontario and Yonge and Gerrard in downtown Toronto).
+Scaddabush generated SSSG(1) of 0.8% and 6.4% for Q3 2018 and YTD 2018, respectively.
+The new Scaddabush restaurants on Front Street in downtown Toronto and in Oakville, Vaughan, and Etobicoke, Ontario are excluded from the calculation of Q3 2018 and YTD 2018 SSSG(1) as they were not in operation for the entire comparable periods a year ago.

-The downtown Toronto Signature Restaurants had a SSSG(1) percentage declines of 5.7% and 4.0% for Q2 2018 and YTD 2018, respectively.
-Duke's Refresher & Bar continues to demonstrate improved sales performance.
-The Q2 2018 and YTD 2018 SSS(1) performance for the Signature Restaurants does not include Far Niente/FOUR/Petit Four, as this location was closed effective October 15, 2016, or the new Reds restaurant at the Square One shopping centre in Mississauga, Ontario, which opened during Q2 2018 on December 11, 2017.
+The downtown Toronto Signature Restaurants had a SSS(1) percentage declines of 2.8% and 3.6% for Q3 2018 and YTD 2018, respectively.
+Duke's Refresher & Bar continues to demonstrate improved sales performance, but is offset by declines at the Loose Moose attributed to increased competition and a weaker event attendance in Q3 2018 and YTD 2018 compared to the same periods in the prior year.
+The Q3 2018 and YTD 2018 SSS(1) performance for the Signature Restaurants does not include Far Niente/FOUR/Petit Four, as this location was closed in Q1 2017 effective October 15, 2016, or the new Reds restaurant at the Square One shopping centre in Mississauga, Ontario, which opened during Q2 2018 on December 11, 2017.